Swarmops/Swarmops/README.md

 Beta-2 features progress
 ------------------------

 Beta-2 will be released on December 5, with string freeze on December 2.
-Its focus is to retool for Bitcoin Cash and/or the Bitcoin 2x fork.
-This goal is fluid and may change as the strength of the respective forks become clearer.
+Its focus is to retool for Bitcoin Cash ~~and/or the Bitcoin 2x fork.
+This goal is fluid and may change as the strength of the respective forks become clearer.~~

 - [ ] Database update for Bitcoin Cash balances for addresses
 - [ ] Update NBitcoin to handle dual-mode
+- [ ] Rewrite the Bitcoin Hotwallet page to display Bitcoin Cash balances (part 1, without conversion to fiat)
 - [ ] Rewrite the Bitcoin Echo page to use Bitcoin Cash
 - [ ] Rewrite the Bitcoin Donation page; make more resilient to socket failures
 - [ ] Write a Pay Invoice page for Bitcoin Cash